arthuro555/GDevelop/newIDE/README-extensions.md

 > You can call these functions on the `extension` object, or on the objects returned by `extension.addObject` (for objects) or `extension.addBehavior` (for behaviors).
 See below.

 > ⚠️ Always double-check that you've not forgotten an argument.
-Such errors/mismatches can create silent bugs that could make GDevelop unstable or crash while being used.
+Such errors/mismatches can create silent bugs that could make GDeveloppe unstable or crash while being used.

 > 👉 See an example in the [example extension _JsExtension.js_ file](../Extensions/ExampleJsExtension/JsExtension.js).